Doogie Howser, M.D.: Plot

 Dr. Douglas "Doogie" Howser (Harris) is the son of David (James B. Sikking) and Katherine Howser (Belinda Montgomery).
 As a child, he twice survived early-stage pediatric leukemia after his father—a family physician—discovered suspicious bruising.
 The experience contributed to the younger Howser's desire to enter medicine.

-Possessing a genius intellect and a photographic memory, Howser participates in a longitudinal study of child prodigies until his 18th birthday.
+Possessing a genius intellect and a photographic memory, Doogie participates in a longitudinal study of child prodigies until his 18th birthday.
 He earned a perfect score on the SAT at the age of six, completed high school in nine weeks, graduated from Princeton University in 1983 at age 10, and finished medical school four years later.
-At age 14, Howser was the youngest licensed doctor in the country.
+At age 14, Howser was the youngest licensed physician in the country.
 As a newspaper article (one of several noting some of Doogie's aforementioned accomplishments that are shown in the series' opening title sequence) stated, he "can't buy beer... [but] can prescribe drugs".

-The series begins on Howser's 16th birthday; the cold open of the pilot episode shows him stopping his field test for his driver's license to help an injured person at the scene of a traffic accident.
-Howser is a second-year resident surgeon at Eastman Medical Center in Los Angeles, and still lives at home with his parents.
-His best friend and neighbor, Vinnie Delpino (Max Casella), is a more typical teenager—climbing through Howser's bedroom window to visit—and connects him to life outside of medicine.
-Howser has kept a diary on his computer since 1979; episodes typically end with him making an entry in it, making observations about the situations he had experienced or learned in the episode.
+The series begins on Doogie's 16th birthday; the cold open of the pilot episode shows him stopping his field test for his driver's license to help an injured person at the scene of a traffic accident.
+Doogie is a second-year resident surgeon at Eastman Medical Center in Los Angeles, and still lives at home with his parents.
+Doogie's best friend and neighbor, Vinnie Delpino (Max Casella), is a more typical teenager who often climbs through Doogie's bedroom window to visit and connects him to life outside of medicine.
+Doogie has kept a diary on his computer since 1979; episodes typically end with him making an entry in it, writing observations about the situations or lessons he had experienced or learned in the episode.

-Howser seeks acceptance both from children his age and from his professional colleagues.
+Doogie seeks acceptance both from children his age and from his professional colleagues.
 Many episodes also deal with wider social problems: AIDS awareness, racism, antisemitism, homophobia, sexism, gang violence, access to quality medical care, and losing one's virginity are topics, along with aging, body issues, and friendship.

-Howser initially has a girlfriend, Wanda Plenn (Lisa Dean Ryan), but they break up after she leaves for college; he also begins a trauma surgery fellowship and moves into his own apartment.
+Doogie initially has a girlfriend, Wanda Plenn (Lisa Dean Ryan), but they break up after she leaves for college; he also begins a trauma surgery fellowship and moves into his own apartment.
 Bochco intended to end the show with a "season-long story arc for Doogie where he becomes disaffected with the practice of medicine and quits medicine to become a writer".
 ABC abruptly canceled the show due to low ratings, preventing Bochco and the show's writers from implementing that storyline, other than Howser's resignation from Eastman and departure for Europe in the final episode.